flame-engine/flame/doc/widgets.md

 A Nine Tile Box is a rectangle drawn using a grid sprite.

-The grid sprite is a 3x3 grid and with 9 blocks, representing the 4 courners, the 4 sides and the middle.
+The grid sprite is a 3x3 grid and with 9 blocks, representing the 4 corners, the 4 sides and the middle.

-The corners are drawn at the same size, the sides are streched on the side direction and the middle is expanded both ways.
+The corners are drawn at the same size, the sides are stretched on the side direction and the middle is expanded both ways.

 The `NineTileBox` widget implements a Container using that standard.
 This pattern is also implemented in game by the `NineTileBoxComponent` where you can use this same feature, but directly into the game Canvas, to know more about this, check the component docs [here](doc/components.md#nine-tile-box-component).